Shakleen/obsidian-second-brain/second_brain/notes/phd-application/A Graduate School Survival guide.md

   - Offer to buy coffee or dinner or maybe sport tickets.
   - Work on your own first before asking for someone's help.
 Collaborate but pull your own weight as much as possible.

 * Read *7 Habits of Highly Effective People* Book.
-Summary can be found here: [[2025-10-22_7-Habits-of-Highly-Effective-People|7 Habits of Highly Effective People]]
+Summary can be found here: [[7 Habits of Highly Effective People|7 Habits of Highly Effective People]]

 ## Organizational Skills